sksamuel/scrimage/README.md

 ========

 Scrimage is a Scala library for image manipulating, processing and filtering.
-The aim of the this library is to provide a quick and easy way to do the kinds of image operations that most people need, such as scaling, rotating, converting between formats and applying filters.
+The aim of the this library is to provide a quick and easy way to do the kinds of image operations that most people need, on a daily basis, such as scaling, rotating, converting between formats and applying filters.
+It is not intended to provide functionality that might be required by a more "serious" image application - such as a lightroom clone.

 [![Build Status](https://travis-ci.org/sksamuel/scrimage.png)](https://travis-ci.org/sksamuel/scrimage)